 A small number of animals from FTS and ANF were lab-reared in individual enclosures, monitored closely, and not used in the previous two experiments.
 In the fall of 2021, most of the lab-reared animals began to exhibit secondary sexual characteristics (swollen cloacas for the males; gravidity for the females).
 AF staff had designed and implemented smaller (40 gallon) indoor ‘ecotonal rainchambers’ simply focused on the ecotone where Flatwoods Salamanders tend to deposit their eggs in the wild.
 These ecotonal rainchambers consisted of a slanted platform, layered with vegetation from their breeding habitat, and the system provided steady and regular rainfall, with humidity that increased over several weeks.
 The salamanders were introduced to the ecotonal rainchambers in November 2021, and after 6 weeks, the salamanders began producing eggs.
 2 weeks later, a second group of salamanders produced eggs as well in another ecotonal rainchamber.

 Approximately 8 weeks after the initial egg deposition, a third breeding group laid a small number of infertile eggs in the indoor mesocosm.
 This is the third potential breeding group, and the second captive propagation strategy that has produced eggs.
-This is a very young group of animals, and so the hope is they will produce viable eggs next breeding season later in 2022.
+This is a very young group of animals, and so the hope is they will produce viable eggs next breeding season later in 2023, or early 2024.